 How to Leverage this Group

 There’s obviously plenty we can do with this.
 I could promote products and opt-ins.
-But for now, let’s just make sure we can reach these people.
+But for now, let’s just make sure we can Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More these people.

 So, I created a video indicating that if you’re seeing it, I have a feeling you’re my people.
 You’re someone who is watching my Reels to completion, and that seems to be a good indicator.